Diseases & Conditions : Growth and Development

 How much will my adolescent grow?

 The teenage years are also called adolescence.
 During this time, the teenager will see the greatest amount of growth in height and weight.
 Adolescence is a time for growth spurts and puberty changes.
 An adolescent may grow several inches in several months followed by a period of very slow growth, then have another growth spurt.
-Changes with puberty may occur gradually or several signs may become visible at the same time.
+Changes with puberty may happen gradually or several signs may become visible at the same time.

-What changes will occur during puberty?
+What changes will happen during puberty?

 Girls experience puberty as a sequence of events, but their pubertal changes usually begin before boys of the same age.
 Each girl is different and may progress through these changes differently.